Andre601/Formatter-Expansion/README.md

 > Please make sure to use **at least** Java 17 or else you may get a `UnsupportedClassVersionError` when it loads.

 ## Placeholders
-The Formatter expansion currently offers the following placeholders (Click them for more infos):
+The Formatter expansion currently offers the following placeholders:

 - [`%formatter_number_format[_[locale]:[patter]]_<number>%`](/placeholders/number/format.md)
 - [`%formatter_number_from:<time_unit>_to:<time_unit>_<number>%`](/placeholders/number/fromto.md)